 - Designated Roth Accounts can have additional distribution rules that vary from plan to plan (so check your plan) but they also let you withdraw your money for any reason.

 - You want to actively manage your investments.
-You can trade stocks, mutual funds and ETFs in a Roth, but you can’t in a 529.
+You can trade stocks, mutual funds and ETFs in a Roth, but you can’t in a 529 college savings account.
 You can only change investments in a 529 twice a year or when you change beneficiaries.

 If you’re in the right age group, ask your tax advisor.
 A Roth might be the way to go.